 b.
 "Senior" means any person age 65 or older

 c.
-"Youth" means many person up to and including 17 years of age
+"Youth" means any person up to and including 17 years of age

-1.7 "Household" means a group of designated persons who legally claim residency at the same residential address or land location, either permanently or temporarily.
+1.7 "Household" means a group of designated persons who legally claim residency at the same residential address or land location.

 1.8 "Institution" and "organization" may be used interchangeably to refer to any organization such as a school or business.

-1.10 "Good standing” means a cardholder with no outstanding overdue items or charges.
+1.10 "Good Standing" means a current cardholder with no outstanding overdue items or charges.

-1.11 "Resident" shall refer to any person who resides with the Village of Innisfree or any member municipality of the Northern Lights Library System, or pays Village of Innisfree property or business taxes.
+1.11 "Resident" shall refer to any person who resides with the Village of Innisfree or any member municipality of the Northern Lights Library System.

-1.12 "Non-resident" shall refer to any person who has a residence outside the Village of Innisfree, does not pay Village of Innisfree property or business taxes, and is not a resident of any member municipality of the Northern Lights Library System.
+1.12 "Non-resident" shall refer to any person who is not a resident of any member municipality of the Northern Lights System.

-1.15 “TAL card" refers to the Alberta library card which allows a cardholder to borrow resources from any library participating in the Alberta Library Card program.
+1.14 "TAL card" refers to the Alberta Library card which allows a cardholder to borrow resources from any library participating in The Alberta Library card program.

-2.1 The Board is a corporation as defined by the Interpretation Act, Chapter 1-8.
+2.1 The VILB is a corporation as defines by the Interpretation Act, Chapter 1-8.

 Admittance to/Conduct in Library Facilities

-3.1 The building is to be open free of charge to the public for library purposes at the hours posted.
+3.1 The library is to be open free of charge to the public for library purposes at the hours posted.

-3.2 Charges for use of library premises not normally used for public library purposes
+3.2 There will be charges applied for use of library premises and/or resources not normally used for public library purposes.